Authorities: TV reporter, girl fatally shot in Florida; three others hurt

 Orange County Sheriff John Mina said during a news conference that they’ve detained Keith Melvin Moses, 19, who they believe is responsible for both shootings in the Orlando-area neighborhood.

 Besides the Spectrum News 13 journalist and the 9-year-old girl, a TV crewmember and the girl’s mother were wounded during the second shooting.
+They were in critical condition at a local hospital.

+“I want to acknowledge what a horrible day this has been for our community and our media partners,” Mina told a room full of reporters.
+“I work closely with all of you and know many of you and know the very difficult job that you do and also the very important job that you do for our community and for law enforcement.
+No one in our community — not a mother, not a 9-year-old and certainly not news professionals — should become the victim of gun violence in our community.”

+“So, the suspect is not saying much right now,” Mina said.
+“It is unclear if he knew they were news media or not.
+We’re still trying to work all that out.”

 Trending News